 When is the completion of supplemental modules required?

-Researchers conducting internet-based research will be required to complete a supplemental module on this topic.
+Researchers conducting internet-based research (e.g., collecting data through Amazon Mechanical Turk) are required to complete a supplemental module on this topic.
 If you are not currently but anticipate conducting internet-based research in the future, you are strongly encouraged to complete that supplemental module when you initially complete the required training modules.

 Researchers conducting research outside the United States or Canada or within the U.S. with immigrant populations are required to complete supplemental modules.